 Friends drop in to prepare meals, assist with transport, take visitors on local walks, join shared meals, or do garden or craft activities together.

-We meet as equals and hear as much or little of each others stories as we wish to tell.
+We meet as equals in the present, and hear as much or little of each others stories as we wish to tell.
 Guests to the house, who are seeking safety in the UK, are touched and encouraged by the welcome they find here.
-Over a few days, together with people who have had to leave their first home, we create an significant sense of family, in just a few days together.
+Over a few days, together with people who have had to leave their first home, we create a sense of family, in just a few days together.